bentomas/etmux/README.md

     etmux

-Just like `tmux`, the default session is named `0`.
-Unlike `tmux` if a session with a name `0` already exists, it will join that instead of creating a new session.
-Thus preventing you from unknownlingly starting a bunch of sessions (like this author does).
+By default `etmux` will name the session after the current directory.
+If a session with that name already exists, it will join that instead of creating a new one.
+This prevents you from unknownlingly starting a bunch of sessions (like this author does).

 If you want to call your session something else, just give `etmux` a different name: